 ⚠️ A partial hibernation may sound interesting, but it is not that useful.
 Especially when using an SSD, you can expect your boot time to be reduced just a few seconds at most.
 However a full shutdown or restart can effectively fix various issues such as memory leaks and unresponsive services.

-If you prefer to have your PC completely shut down, you can either turn off "Fast Startup" feature or use the following methods to totally shutdown Windows.
+If you prefer to have your Windows PC completely shut down, you can either turn off "Fast Startup" feature or use the following methods to totally shutdown laptop or desktop computer.

 Method 1: Perform a full shutdown using Shift key